maiopirata/open-ventilator/drawings/bom.md

 | C003 | Step motor 28BJ-48          |  1  | tbc      | tbc          | tbi          | tbc              |
 | C004 | Raspberri Pi 3B             |  1  | tbc      | tbc          | tbi          | tbc              |

-* PLA filamnete is not suitable for the health industry.
+* PLA filament is not suitable for the health industry.
 Yet it is obviously the best material to prototype.